DanielMauricio13/POWAI/README.md

 # PowAI

 PowAI is a Swift-based iOS fitness application that uses generative AI to build personalized workout plans and track daily nutrition.
 Create a profile, answer a brief questionnaire, and receive routines tailored to your goals and schedule.
+To deploy or demo Contact me directly at danielmauriciovpinilla@hotmail.com

 ## Features
 - **Account creation and login** with JWT-based authentication.